 The Tax Cuts and Jobs Act contains provisions that may change the way we calculate our REIT taxable income and that our subsidiaries calculate their taxable income.
 Under the Tax Cuts and Jobs Act, we may have to accrue certain items of income before they would otherwise be taken into income under the Code if they are taken into account in our applicable financial statements.
 Additionally, the Tax Cuts and Jobs Act limits business interest deductions for businesses, whether in corporate or pass-through form, to the sum of the entity's business interest income for the tax year and 30% of the entity's adjusted taxable income for the tax year.
-Treasury regulations define interest expansively to cover various amounts not otherwise treated as interest.
+The CARES Act increases the 30% limitation to 50% for taxable years beginning in 2019 or 2020 and permits an entity to elect to use its 2019 adjusted taxable income to calculate the applicable limitation for its 2020 taxable year.
+In the case of partnerships, unless a partner elects otherwise, 50% of its share of a partnership's "excess business interest" for its 2019 taxable year will be treated as paid by the partner in its 2020 taxable year and will not be subject to any limitation.
+Treasury Regulations define interest expansively to cover various amounts not otherwise treated as interest.
 This limitation could apply to the Operating Partnership and any underlying subsidiaries.
 This limitation on business interest deductions does not apply to an "electing real property trade or business."
 One consequence of electing to be an "electing real property trade or business" is that the accelerated expensing rules under the Tax Cuts and Jobs Act will not apply to property used in an electing real property trade or business.
 In addition, in the case of an electing real property trade or business, real property and "qualified improvement property" are depreciated under the alternative depreciation system.
-Finally, under amendments made by the Tax Cuts and Jobs Act to Section 172 of the Code, our deduction for any net operating loss carryforwards arising from losses we incur is limited to 80% of our annual REIT taxable income (determined without regard to the deduction for dividends paid), and any unused portion of such losses may not be carried back, but may be carried forward indefinitely.
+Finally under amendments made by the Tax Cuts and Jobs Act to Section 172 of the Code, our deduction for any net operating loss carryforwards arising from losses we incur in taxable years beginning after December 31, 2017 is limited to 80% of our annual REIT taxable income (determined without regard to the deduction for dividends paid), and any unused portion of such losses may not be carried back, but may be carried forward indefinitely.
+The CARES Act repeals the 80% limitation for taxable years beginning before January 1, 2021.
+Additionally, under the CARES Act, net operating losses arising in tax years beginning after December 31, 2017, and before January 1, 2021 may be carried back to each of the five tax years preceding the tax year of such loss.
+However, the CARES Act prevents REITs from carrying back any REIT year net operating losses to a preceding year.